-The CASS Advisory Forum is a client driven group that exists to promote self-advocacy and provide feedback to CASS senior leadership about how CASS operations can be improved upon including organizational structures to better meet the needs of those we serve.
+The CASS Client Advisory Council is a client driven group that exists to promote self-advocacy and provide feedback to CASS senior leadership about how CASS operations can be improved upon including organizational structures to better meet the needs of those we serve.
+The Council also provides members with opportunities to discuss their experiences with issues and resources within the Calgary disability community.

-Being part of the CASS advocacy group allows you to learn more about the internal operations of CASS and gives its committee members an opportunity to have a seat at CASS Program Meetings.
-The committee works together to form ideas that can help impact services received at CASS and the greater community.
-The Advocacy group helps form ideas that can be used to create change in the lives of people with disabilities.
-CASS Advocacy groups meets every second Tuesday at 2pm.
-The CASS Advocacy Group is open to any CASS client who wishes to attend.
+Being part of the CASS Client Advocacy Council group allows you to learn more about the internal operations of CASS and provide feedback about maintaining and/or improving things within the organization.
+The committee works together to form ideas that can help impact services received at CASS as well as within the greater community.
+The Client Advocacy Council helps form ideas that can be used to create change in the lives of people with disabilities.
+The CASS Advocacy groups meets every second month and is open to any CASS client who wishes to attend.

 For more information about the this group, contact the CASS Advisory Forum directly by using our contact page.